 For rental housing, the City will also use the requirements for affordability under the HOME Program, which are found at 24 CFR, Part 92.252, except that the targeting will be either for low-income households as specified, or for LMMI households when rental housing units are intended to serve these higher income households.
-The rental housing units rehabilitated utilizing NSP1 assistance will be maintained as affordable housing for a minimum of 15 years.
+As no new construction housing units will be developed utilizing NSP1 funds, the rental housing units rehabilitated utilizing NSP1 assistance will be maintained as affordable housing for a minimum of 15 years.
 As stated previously, the affordable rents the City will use for the NSP1-assisted units will be the HUD Fair Market Rents for Passaic County.
-The City will impose a deed restriction on any NSP1-assisted property to ensure the property is maintained as affordable rental housing for the 15-year period.
+However, the City will follow the provisions at 24 CFR 92.252 (a), (c), (e) and (f) of the HOME regulations in implementing its NSP1 housing activities, the maximum rent permitted will be the lessor of the HUD FMRs or a rent that does not exceed 30 percent of the adjusted income of a family whose annual household income equals 65 percent of the median income for the area, as determined by HUD with adjustments for the number of bedrooms in the unit.
+The City will impose a deed restriction on any NSP1assisted property to ensure the property is maintained as affordable rental housing for the 15-year period.
 The City will make annual inspections of the NSP1-assisted housing units to ensure the units are maintained as affordable and the households meet the income eligibility requirements.